Pregnancy Loss & Infertility Counseling

-Infertility counseling and pregnancy loss therapy (such as miscarriage counseling) are important and specialized forms of therapy for loss that is often hidden from and misunderstood by society.
-Fertility issues and/or pregnancy loss can leave one feeling depressed, anxious, and stressed, yet isolated, and in need of someone to talk to.
+Infertility therapy and pregnancy loss counseling (such as miscarriage counseling) are important and specialized forms of therapy for loss that is often hidden from and misunderstood by society.
+Fertility issues and/or miscarriage can leave one feeling depressed, anxious, and stressed, yet isolated, and in need of someone to talk to.
 Many women feel bonded to their unborn baby even very early in the pregnancy and report intense feelings of grief, anxiety, and depression, years beyond the loss of a pregnancy.
 Yet, society does not typically validate the loss of a pregnancy as real or provide outlets for mourning, making it hard for parents to grieve.

 Pregnancy loss and infertility is never part of a woman’s vision of how she will become a mother.
 The loss of the unborn baby, her sense of self, relationships, and her hopes and dreams for the future can all feel devastating.
-Support persons often do not know how to comfort a grieving mother after a pregnancy loss and unintentionally pressure her to move on before she is ready.
-The grief associated with reproductive loss can interfere with a couples’ ability to communicate and maintain intimacy, making it even harder for grieving parents to receive the support they need.
+Support persons often do not know how to comfort a grieving mother after a miscarriage and unintentionally pressure her to move on before she is ready.
+The associated grief and loss can interfere with a couples’ ability to communicate and maintain intimacy, making it even harder for grieving parents to receive the support they need.

 Lastly, an unexpected new wave of grief can come over parents pregnant after a loss.
 Despite often being the desired and long sought after outcome, pregnancies following a loss, or history of infertility, are often characterized by depression, anxiety, or emotional detachment from the unborn baby for fear of another loss.
 Women sometimes struggle to mourn the loss of one baby while simultaneously welcoming another.